 Building a Defense

-With your ability to earn a living at risk, it’s crucial that you consult with top-rated legal experts for drunk driving cases in Fort Lauderdale as soon as you are charged with a DUI.
-At George Reres Law, some of the defenses we may use to get the charges against you dropped or reduced include:
+With your ability to earn a living at risk, it’s crucial that you consult with a qualified Commercial vehicle DUI lawyer in Florida as soon as you are charged with a DUI.
+A Florida DUI attorney for CDL holders can help you navigate the complexities of your case, protect your rights, and work to get the charges against you dropped or reduced.

 - No probable cause for the stop